Tips & Guides

 You are not alone.
 The Passport Seva portal is notorious for cryptic, unhelpful error messages during the photo upload step.
 The portal tells you something failed but never tells you why.
 This leaves thousands of applicants every day guessing, retrying, and wasting hours.

 This guide covers every known Passport Seva photo upload error, explains what actually causes it, and tells you exactly how to fix it.
+If you want to skip the troubleshooting and create your Indian passport photo online right now, you can do that in under three minutes.

 Error 1: "Nothing found to be uploaded"